AstroMined/pygithub-mcp-server/docs/progress.md

 7. Add monitoring and logging

 ## Known Issues
-1. Many unit tests are failing and need investigation
-2. Test coverage needs significant improvement
+1. Test coverage needs significant improvement
-3. Some mock objects may not accurately reflect API responses
+2. Some mock objects may not accurately reflect API responses
-4. Documentation could be more comprehensive
+3. Documentation could be more comprehensive
-5. Some edge cases need better handling
-6. Performance could be optimized
+4. Performance could be optimized
-7. Rate limiting needs fine-tuning
-8. Need to document synchronous operation benefits
+5. Need to document synchronous operation benefits
-9. Need to update API examples for synchronous usage
+6. Need to update API examples for synchronous usage

 ## Next Actions
 1. Fix failing unit tests